-Three of the other Chase rewards cards I’ve mentioned already also offer this 15-month 0% intro APR, but there’s one big reason why Chase Slate® stands out for balance transfers: You don’t pay balance transfer fees on anything transferred within the first 60 days of opening your account.
-For comparison, Chase Freedom® and Chase Freedom Unlimited℠ both have 5% balance transfer fees — which is also what you’ll pay on balances transferred to Chase Slate® after the 60-day intro period.
+Three of the other Chase rewards cards I’ve mentioned already also offer this 15-month 0% intro APR, but there’s one big reason why Chase Slate® stands out for balance transfers: You don’t pay balance transfer fees on anything transferred within the first 60 days of opening your account (after that, 5% with a minimum of $5).

-Here’s how your Chase Slate® savings might work: If you are transferring a $3,000 balance to one of the Chase cards that include a 5% balance transfer fee, you’ll pay $150 to make that transfer.
-If you are transferring to Chase Slate® within the first 60 days, that transfer will be $0.
+Here’s how your Chase Slate® savings might work: If you’re transferring a $3,000 balance to one of the Chase cards that include a 5% balance transfer fee, you’ll pay $150 to make that transfer.
+If you’re transferring to Chase Slate® within the first 60 days, that transfer will be $0.
 It’s a great deal, and one of the only cards out there — Visa or otherwise — that gives you a fee-free period at all.

 If you want to rebuild your credit, consider the U.S. Bank Secured Visa® Card.
 This secured Visa card requires a deposit to open up a line of credit and is designed to help you establish or rebuild your credit.
-The idea behind a secured card: once you’ve proven you can manage credit responsibly and pay off your balances, you’ll upgrade to an unsecured card and get your deposit back.
+The idea behind a secured card is this: Once you’ve proven you can manage credit responsibly and pay off your balances, you’ll upgrade to an unsecured card and get your deposit back.
 (The U.S. Bank Secured Visa® Card lets you make a deposit of $300 to $5,000.
 Your credit line is equivalent to the deposit you make.)

 On the other hand, the U.S. Bank Secured Visa® Card lets you earn interest on your deposit.
 You aren’t going to earn a lot of interest on a $300 deposit, but if you’re thinking about depositing a few thousand dollars, it’s worth keeping in mind.
 (Also, I’d advise strongly against putting your entire savings or emergency fund into a secured credit card just to get a higher line of credit.
 You want to be able to pay off your balance no matter what happens — otherwise you could lose your deposit, not to mention all of that good credit you’re building up.)